 Sometimes I get excited about what I learn from studying the bible and subsequently what I believe.
 I expect that others will be just as excited.
 However, I find that such isn’t the case.
-Time and time again I find myself reaching out to “strangers” for encouragement and a sanity check.
+Time and time again I find myself reaching out to “strangers” for encouragement.
 Am I being presumptuous or foolish in my faith?
 When things don’t happen immediately, then I start wondering if there is something wrong with me hindering the results of my applied faith.
-Jesus said something that I know understand very much.

 Another thing that Jesus said is very clear to me now.

-Matthew 7:13-14 [ESV] -- “Enter by the narrow gate.
-For the gate is wide and the way is easya that leads to destruction, and those who enter by it are many.
+Matthew 7:13-14 [ESV] — “Enter by the narrow gate.
+For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
 14For the gate is narrow and the way is hard that leads to life, and those who find it are few.”

 I find from my personal experience that most people do not truly pursue God.
 Most people, from my perspective, are simply religious.
-Things smooth rather nicely when you live a religious life.
+Things are rather simple and not very challenging when you live a religious life.
 You go to church, trust God to guide the doctor’s hand, trust God that the medicine you take will work, etc. However, when you begin to pursue God in a supernatural context, then things will change quickly.
-People will admonish you to see the doctor.
+People will admonish you about your faith walk and compel you to see the doctor.
 People will admonish you about the incredible risk in starting that business.
 Very few if any will take the time to pray with you and for you.
-Few will stop and do what Jesus said to do.
 Most will operate from the context of the limitations of this world and only a few will operate in the context of God’s Kingdom.

 Therefore, living a life of faith and trust in God is very difficult.
 Not because trusting God is so hard, but rather because you find yourself fighting not only your own doubts that arise, but the bombardment of unbeliving words from many others close to you.
 You will find yourself alone dodging and ducking the firey darts of the enemy trying to get you to give up and be worldly like all the professed Christians around you.